Malene Krause

 Malene Krause (born 18 June 1963 in Frederiksberg) is a Danish curler and curling coach.
-She is a four time Olympian, competing in the curling exhibition events in 1988 and 1992 and then the full curling events in 2002 and 2006.
-Her best result at the Olympics was when her team lost the bronze medal match to Canada in 1992 to finish fourth.
-Furthermore, Krause has competed in 14 world championships and 14 European championships, earning medals 3 times and 5 times, respectively.
-Her team's best finish was winning the gold medal at the 1994 European Curling Championship.
+She is a four-time Olympian, having competed in the curling exhibition events in 1988 and 1992, and then the full curling events in 2002 and 2006.
+Her best Olympic result was a fourth-place finish in 1992, when her team lost the bronze medal match to Canada.
+Krause also competed in 14 World Championships and 14 European Championships, earning medals three times and five times, respectively.
+Her team's best finish was winning the gold medal at the 1994 European Curling Championships.

-She is the mother of former world junior champion Mikkel Krause, skip of Denmark's team at the 2022 Winter Olympic Games.
+She is the mother of former World Junior Champion Mikkel Krause, skip of Denmark's team at the 2022 Winter Olympic Games.